I enjoy writing reviews of (moderately) recent movies and I get the impression they generate some traffic to this humble blog.

 Sacha Gervasi’s film doesn’t require the viewer to have a formal background in the Hitchcock oeuvre, but a working knowledge of Sir Alfred’s filmography does enhance appreciation of the proceedings.

-Oscar winner Michael Caine, naturally-endowed with a Londoner’s accent, slips effortlessly into Hitchcock’s often-parodied laconic style of speaking.
+Oscar winner Anthony Hopkins, naturally-endowed with a Londoner’s accent, slips effortlessly into Hitchcock’s often-parodied laconic style of speaking.
 The makeup and costume departments obviously labored long and hard to recreate the signature profile and corpulent body with, it must be said, some success.

-However, one never is able to quite shake the awareness that you’re watching Michael Caine, even if your ears tell you you’re hearing “Hitch.”
+However, one never is able to quite shake the awareness that you’re watching Hopkins, even if your ears tell you you’re hearing “Hitch.”

 Insofar as that effort fails, it is the film’s greatest shortcoming, although younger audience members, not so familiar with Hitchcock’s iconic face, may fail to pick up on this discrepancy.

-In any event, Caine does superbly in carrying the mood of the piece.
+In any event, Hopkins, no stranger to suspenseful roles, does superbly in carrying the mood of the piece.

 Cast as his wife, screenwriter and lifelong support, Alma Reville, Helen Mirren turns in a portrayal that is precisely on target.